kuzudb/kuzu-blog/src/content/post/2025-06-10-entity-resolved-knowledge-graphs.md

 <Img src="/img/creating-high-quality-knowledge-graphs/kgc-er-5.png" alt="Kuzu graph around the vicinity of the entity 'Victor Nyland Poulsen'">

-The high betweenness centrality score of the entity named "Victor Nyland Poulsen" is due to the fact that he is a key bridge node between entities, appearing  on the shortest paths between several other entities.
+The high betweenness centrality score of the entity named "Victor Nyland Poulsen" and the resulting graph visulization shows that he is a key bridge node between entities, appearing on the shortest paths between several other entities.
-Using the power of graph algorithms, we are able to identify key players in the data to uncover relevant insights!
+Using the power of graph algorithms, we are able to uncover further useful insights to guide the investigation!

 ## Conclusions

-In this post, we covered a sequence of steps to create a high-quality knowledge graph from multiple data sources, using Kuzu and Senzing.
-Entity resolution is a key step in this process, as there could be duplicate entities in the data that could hinder the efforts of analysts who are looking to discover insights from the connected data.
+In this post, we covered a sequence of steps to create a high-quality knowledge graph from multiple data sources using Kuzu and Senzing.
+Entity resolution is a key enabler to the process, as there could be duplicate entities in the data that could hinder the efforts of analysts looking to uncover insights from the connected data.
 Performing entity resolution using Senzing's Python SDK and persisting the resolved entities to a Kuzu database allows for efficient and scalable investigative graph analyses downstream.

-To summarize, the following key steps were covered in this post:
+The following key steps were discussed in this post:

-- Using Senzing's Python SDK to perform entity resolution on the data from two independent data sources: OpenOwnership and OpenSanctions
+- Use Senzing's Python SDK to perform entity resolution on the data from two independent data sources: Open Ownership and OpenSanctions
-- Using Polars to preprocess the data for ingestion into Kuzu
+- Use Polars to preprocess the data for ingestion into Kuzu
-- Ingesting the Senzing entities, OpenSanctions and OpenOwnership subgraphs into a single Kuzu database
+- Ingest the Senzing entities, OpenSanctions and Open Ownership subgraphs into a single Kuzu database
-- Querying the graph to find relevant insights about entities of interest (e.g., "Abassin Badshah")
+- Query the graph to find relevant insights about entities of interest (e.g., "Abassin Badshah")
-- Using NetworkX to run graph algorithms on the graph to discover key players in the network
+- Use NetworkX to run graph algorithms on the graph to discover key players in the network

-The benefits of Senzing are that it's a real-time, powerful entity resolution engine that can be used in high-impact scenarios like financial crime investigations, providing domain experts with high-quality data sourced from multiple providers.
-The benefits of Kuzu are that it's fast, easy-to-use, open source, and interoperates well with other frameworks and tools to help rapidly transform your existing data into useful insights through the power of graphs.
-Combining these two technologies enables organizations to build robust, high-quality and **scalable** knowledge graphs to help uncover insights in all sorts of interesting domains.
+Senzing is a real-time, powerful entity resolution engine that can be used in high-impact scenarios like financial crime investigations, providing domain experts with high-quality data sourced from multiple providers.
+Kuzu is a fast, easy-to-use, open source, embedded graph database and interoperates well with other frameworks and tools to help rapidly transform your existing data into graphs that can be analyzed with Cypher and advanced visualization techniques downstream.
+Combining these two technologies can enable your organization to build robust, high-quality and **scalable** knowledge graphs to help uncover insights in all sorts of interesting domains.
 We hope you found this hands-on demo useful!

 ## Code and data

-You can reproduce the entire workflow shown in this post using the code that was demonstrated at the Knowledge Graph Conference 2025 in NYC.
-See this [GitHub repository](https://github.com/kuzudb/kgc-2025-workshop-high-quality-graphs).
+The workflow shown in this post was demonstrated live at the Knowledge Graph Conference 2025 in NYC.
+See this [GitHub repository](https://github.com/kuzudb/kgc-2025-workshop-high-quality-graphs) to reproduce the visualizations shown, and feel free to repurpose the code to your own use cases!

 ---